Current project status

 But the reporting scheme isn’t working as well as it should.
 Enforcement agencies are struggling with a significant number of low-quality reports and criminals could be slipping through the net.

-In December 2017 the Home Office asked the Law Commission to review the anti-money laundering regime in Part 7 of the Proceeds of Crime Act 2002.
-And the counter-terrorism financing regime in Part 3 of the Terrorism Act 2000.
+In December 2017 the Home Office asked the Law Commission to review limited aspects of the anti-money laundering regime in Part 7 of the Proceeds of Crime Act 2002 and the counter-terrorism financing regime in Part 3 of the Terrorism Act 2000.

-The review will focus on the consent provisions in:
+As such, the review focused on the consent provisions in:

 - 2002 Act: sections 327 to 329 and sections 335, 336 and 338.

 - 2000 Act: sections 21 to 21ZC.